 Thresholds are critical contextual reference points for organizations assessing whether an outcome is sustainable or unsustainable.
 They are distinct from other types of targets that organizations might set themselves which are not explicitly linked to a scientific assessment of what constitutes a sustainable outcome.

 For example, the table below indicates thresholds for seven indicators to achieve the SDG they correspond to.
 The green column shows the acceptable range for achieving the SDG, while the yellow, orange and red denote increasing distance from SDG achievement.

 Source: Sustainable Development Report 2023, Methodology, Table A-5.1 and A-5.2 | Indicator thresholds and justifications for the optimum values

 Sourcing outcome thresholds

 While a central repository of standard-based outcome thresholds does not yet exist, governmental and intergovernmental organizations have produced thresholds for several social and environmental issues.
 For example, the World Bank has set three international poverty lines ($1.90/day, $3.20/day, and $5.50/day) that are widely used to measure progress globally.
 These thresholds are particularly helpful for enterprises with anti-poverty policies and interventions.
+The Science-Based Targets Network is developing further methodologies for determining thresholds and allocations for other topics such as biodiversity, land, oceans, and water.
 Another relevant resource is the SDG Index, which has released more than 80 universal thresholds across all 17 Sustainable Development Goals.

 The threshold should closely mirror the outcome indicator to be reliable and useful.
 For example, if the outcome indicator denotes the yearly income provided to UK employees from disadvantaged backgrounds, the Real Living Wage threshold would be a reliable measure of whether the income is ‘good enough.’